-5.5 The screening assessment identified that all residential site allocations have the potential to result in recreational disturbance effects upon Birklands and Bilhaugh SAC (specifically in the vicinity of the Sherwood Forest Visitor Centre), either alone or in-combination.
-In addition to housing allocations, the policies listed below were assessed as having an uncertain likely significant effect in relation to recreational disturbance upon Birklands and Bilhaugh SAC, due to their general provision for an increase in housing and therefore population in the local areas, or due to their support for an increase in visitors to the District in general:
+5.5 The screening assessment identified that residential site allocations within 8.9km of the SAC / Sherwood Forest NNR have the potential to result in recreational disturbance effects upon Birklands and Bilhaugh SAC (specifically in the vicinity of the Sherwood Forest Visitor Centre), either alone or incombination.
+This includes the following residential allocations:

-&lt;sup>33 Assessment of plans and projects significantly affecting European sites.
+&lt;sup>36 Assessment of plans and projects significantly affecting European sites.
 Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
 European Commission Environment DG, November 2001.